HelenMakarchuk/Infotecs.Tasks/README.md

   Run in cmd on Windows docker host to get default certificate location: echo %USERPROFILE%

-  Copy and paste ${HOME}/.aspnet/https/localhost.pfx to location obtained above
+  Copy and paste Source/certificates/localhost.pfx to %USERPROFILE%/.aspnet/https folder on docker host

   Run in cmd on Windows docker host to trust certificate dotnet dev-certs https --trust